Kseniase/awesome-ai-literacy/README.md

 # awesome-ai-literacy
 A curated collection of frameworks, tools, and activities for AI literacy.
+Inspired by awesome-machine-learning.
 Contributions welcome!

 ---